-Blackstone Gorge Trail is a 0.7 mile moderately trafficked out and back trail located near Blackstone, MA that features a river and is good for all skill levels.
+Blackstone Gorge Trail is a 0.7 mile moderately trafficked out and back trail located near Blackstone, Massachusetts that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash